jiexingluo/jiexingluo.github.io/_posts/2019-10-22-Inevitability.md

 ---
 layout:     post
 title:      Inevitablity and Failures of Tryouts
-subtitle:   what's the point then...
+subtitle:   What's the point then...
 date:       2019-11-22
 author:     Jiexing
 header-img: img/post-cat.jpg